Alternate Names: Magnesium Sulfate, HEPTAHYDRATE, hydrous magnesium sulphate

 |DENS - Density (Specific Gravity)||1.68|

 Colorless transparent crystals.
 Also known as magnesium sulfate.

-The most effective addition strategy is to make a saturated solution and add this in very small amounts to a slurry.
-If the crystals are added directly it takes time for them to dissolve and act and it is very easy to overdo it and thicken the slurry too much (if you do not give the crystals time to dissolve).
-Notwithstanding this, if you have a good mixer than can run constantly, sprinkling in the powder and waiting thirty seconds for the reaction is not impractical (and you do not have to fiddle with making the solution).
+The most effective use strategy is to make a saturated solution (30g dissolved in 100ml of water).
+If the crystals are added directly it takes time for them to dissolve and act and it is easy to overdo it and thicken the slurry too much (if you do not give the crystals time to dissolve).
+Notwithstanding this, if you have a good mixer that can run constantly, sprinkling in the powder and waiting thirty seconds for the reaction is not impractical for glazes (but not engobes).

 Some clay body manufacturers add Epsom salts to their clay mixes to improve plasticity and stabilize bodies against the thixotropic and spontaneous softening effects of certain soluble compounds in the mix (e.g. soda feldspar, nepheline syenite).
 It is typical to use .2-.3%.

 It is sometimes said that epsom salts can be a helpful addition to glazes containing Gerstley Borate to help prevent particle agglomeration of a slurry that causes it to gel (try about 4 g per 100g of Gerstley Borate).
-However, this is not our experience; Gerstley Borate gels slurries on its own and deflocculation seems like a more logical approach.
+However, this is not our experience; Gerstley Borate gels slurries on its own (in fact it is famous for over-gelling them), deflocculation seems a more logical approach.